robertpitt/deducer/README.md

 # Deducer
 This project is aimed at providing a simple but effective solution for deducing/transforming/reshaping data.

-A deduction is described as the following signature `[sourcePath, destPath, ...transformFns]`, The deduce function will take an input object/array and an array of deductions, reducing each deduction and deduction transforms while migrating the data to an output object.
+A deduction is described as the following signature `{ source: Path, desstination?: Path, reducers?: Function[]]`, The deduce function will take an input object and an array of deductions, each deduction will be responsible for cosuming parts of the input in order to produce a new value in the output.

 ### Under Development
 This library is currently under development as is not consisdered stable, if you are interested in supporting this project there are several key areas that require work before a stable version is available